 There are a number of resources available for searching full-text legal periodicals.
-Both Westlaw and Lexis have law review and journal databases that can be searched using natural language or Boolean searches.
-Researches can search all law review and journals or search a single journal title.
-It is important to note that neither Lexis nor Westlaw contain all legal periodicals and even if they include a law review or jounal, they may not have every article from every issue.
+Both Westlaw and Lexis have law review and journal databases that you can search using either a natural language or Boolean terms and connectors search.
+You can also limit your search to a single journal title or to journals covering a specific jurisdiction or legal practice area.
+It is important to note that neither Lexis nor Westlaw contain all law review articles.
+Even if they have a law review or journal, they may not have every article from every issue.
 Dates of coverage will vary by title with coverage of some titles beginning in the early 1980's but most are not available before the mid 1990's.

-For more comprehensive coverage of legal periodicals, we recommend HeinOnline.
-HeinOnline has nearly comprehensive coverage of U.S. law reviews and journals and includes some international coverage.
+If your research requires a more comprehensive coverage of legal periodicals, we recommend HeinOnline's Law Journal Library.
+HeinOnline has nearly comprehensive coverage of U.S. law reviews with some international coverage.
 HeinOnline goes back to volume 1, issue 1 for most of the law reviews it covers.
 You can access HeinOnline via the link in the Databases box on the law library's homepage.
 Once in HeinOnline, select the Law Journal Library.

 If you have a citation to an article but no link to the full text, how can you determine if it is available at Boston College?
 Just search the BC Law School Library catalog to see if the library has the journal in print or makes it available through an online subscription.